 On the other hand, if you’re new to social media marketing or if you’ve done it before but need to refresh your skills, then keep on reading!

-We’ve researched, polled and cross-referenced some of the most common social media marketing issues that many small businesses face and posted them below.
-All you have to do is click on whichever issue(s) you’re having, and it’ll bring you to social media marketing tools that can help!
+We’ve researched, polled, and cross-referenced some of the most common social media marketing issues that many small businesses face and posted them below.
+All you have to do is click on whichever issue(s) you’re having, and it’ll bring you to a social media marketing tool that can help!